Best Practice

 I/O operations

 • Be careful if each subjob is going to be reading/writing to the same file.
-If many subjobs run in parallel, the system will struggle to keep track what processes is using the file.
+If many subjobs run in parallel, the system will struggle to keep track what processes are using the file.
 Consider copying the input file to $TMPDIR and reading from there (see section below "Staging via $TMPDIR").

 Stage via $TMPDIR